The Drawn Together Movie: The Movie!: Plot

+Foxxy, Spanky and Wooldoor visit the Suck My Taint Girl, who it transpires is a fan of the Drawn Together show.
+She says they were canceled because vulgar and offensive content is only acceptable when it "makes a point", and they can "get a point" by visiting Make-A-Point Land.
+Foxxy, Spanky and Wooldoor reunite with Hero, Xandir, Ling-Ling and Molly when their carriage - following an attack by I.S.R.A.E.L. - collides with the trio.
+They and their carriage fall into a river.
+They escape drowning when film director's commentary informs them that Ling-Ling can inflate into a life raft when his tail is pulled.

-The wizard of Make-A-Point Land agrees to give the group a point and presents them with a box containing the previously mentioned point.
-Wooldoor opens the box to find out it contains an eraser bomb which erases him from existence.
-It is then that the Network Head, the Jew Producer and I.S.R.A.E.L. show up to erase the remaining cast.
-The Suck My Taint Girl reveals that she is the Network Head's wife.
+After Foxxy retrieves a drunk, heavily pregnant Toot from Bedrock, the housemates travel to Make-A-Point Land with the Suck My Taint Girl.
+The wizard there gives the group a box, saying it contains a point.
+Spanky persuades most of the housemates to reject the point in favor of continuing with vulgar and offensive behavior for their own pleasure, but Wooldoor opens the box whereupon the eraser bomb inside explodes, killing him.
+The Network Head, I.S.R.A.E.L. and the Jew Producer show up to erase the remaining cast.
+The Suck My Taint Girl reveals that she is the Network Head's wife and that she alerted him to the group's whereabouts.

-The Jew Producer manages to convince I.S.R.A.E.L. to spare the housemates, and she then impales the Network Head on a spike.
-The Network Head opens his coat to reveal that he had enough explosive erasers strapped to his waist to destroy all of Make-A-Point Land.
-The Jew Producer and the Suck My Taint Girl struggle for possession of the detonator, in the process dropping it, erasing all of Make-A-Point Land.
-The housemates make it out just in time with the help of The Giant Who Shits Into His Own Mouth (which is a parody of a South Park metaphor for political bipartisanship).
+The Jew Producer convinces I.S.R.A.E.L. to spare the housemates, and I.S.R.A.E.L. impales the Network Head on a spike.
+The Network Head reveals he has too many eraser bombs strapped to his waist to erase all of Make-A-Point Land.
+The Jew Producer and Suck My Taint Girl struggle for the detonator and drop it, killing them and deleting Make-A-Point Land and everyone in it.
+The housemates escape with the help of The Giant Who Shits Into His Own Mouth (a parody of a South Park metaphor for political bipartisanship).

-The housemates visit the remains of the erased Drawn Together house.
-The Jew Producer's son shows up to inform them that he might be able to help them by giving them a direct-to-DVD movie.
-I.S.R.A.E.L. arrives at the scene and she and the giant become smitten with each other.
-Everyone laughs happily until Spanky accidentally steps on an eraser bomb caught in the ground, which erases them all from existence forever, therefore completing the Network Head's plan.
+The Giant and surviving housemates visit the remains of the Drawn Together house.
+The Jew Producer's son takes over and tells them that he might be able to give them a direct-to-DVD movie.
+I.S.R.A.E.L. arrives, and she and the giant are smitten with each other.
+Everyone laughs until Spanky steps on an unexploded eraser bomb, erasing the group and ending the series.